Neighborhoods in Columbus, Ohio: Innis Gardens

-This area is bordered by Moler Road to the north, Fairwood Avenue to the east, Innis Avenue to the south, and Lockbourne Road to the west.
-It is just east of Edgewood.
+Innis Gardens is a south Columbus neighborhood bordered by Moler Road to the north, Fairwood Avenue to the east, Innis Avenue to the south, and Lockbourne Road to the west.

-Lincoln Park/Vassor Village
+Edgewood Acres

-This area is bordered by Frebis Avenue to the north, South Champion Avenue to the east, Woodrow Avenue to the south, and Parsons Avenue to the west.
+Edgewood Acres is a south Columbus neighborhood bordered by Thurman Avenue to the north, Lockbourne Road to the east, Frebis Avenue to the south, and South Champion Avenue to the west.